AnujPancholi/fullstackopenSubmissions/part2/README.md

 For instance, the first exercise is titled "2.1: course contents step6", so the directory containing this app will be named *app1-course_contents*.

+Like in part 1, the convention for any commit meant as a submission for a particular exercise will be the same:

+> feat: SUBMISSION - <exercise number\> - <description of exercise solution\>

+In the last part, a few commits were made for an exercise mistakenly, so submission commits for the same exercise were made again as corrections.
+So, if any commits are observed with the same exercise number, please consider the lastest one as the answer.
+I am aware that the course does not require separate commits for each exercise and only needs the final app, but still it was necessary to clarify this.

 ## Exercise 2.1
 Since this was the continuation of the course contents app in part 1, I decided to modify my own code, so I copied everything (minus node_modules) to the new directory for this app, and edited from there.
 The `Course` component is made separately, and imports some supporting components as well.